benjaminy/TenaciousCalf/README.md

 * Bindings to C libraries can be written in most languages.

 There's also a dash of perverse challenge in the language choice.
-Is it possible to make (hybrid) persistent data structures that can hold their own performance-wise with raw array-based structures in C?
+Is it possible to make (on-demand) persistent data structures that can hold their own performance-wise with raw array-based structures in C?
 Not sure.
 We'll see.

 #### Allocation?